The OrnsteinZernike Module

 • cr: direct correlation function in real space

-if the system was a single-component system, gr, Sk, ck and cr are vectors.
+if the system was a single-component system, gr, Sk, etc, are vectors.
 If instead the system was a multicomponent one, they are three dimensional vectors, where the first dimension contains the values along r, and the second and third dimension contain the data for the species.

 source